-- The final Public Health Assessment will be available on the ATSDR and HACE web sites.
+- B. Public Health Actions Planned - The Final Release Kerr-McGee Chemical Corporation Navassa NPL Site Public Health Assessment will be available on the ATSDR and HACE web sites.
 Print copies can be requested through ATSDR.
-Hard copies will be made available to the public at locations in selected document repositories. - N.C.
-DPH will work with the Brunswick County Health Department and the Town of Navassa to identify the local community's health concerns and determine if they may be associated with past exposures related to the wood treating facility or other nearby industrial sources. - N.C.
-DPH staff will attend upcoming meetings organized by U.S. EPA that are intended to update the local community or Brunswick County officials on site activities or plans. - A Kerr-McGee Navassa NPL Site Public Health Assessment summary factsheet will be prepared by N.C.
-DPH and be made available to the public and government agencies.
-Availability will include print copies provided at Brunswick County locations selected as document repositories and electronic copies available from the HACE web site. - N.C.
+Hard copies will be made available to the public at locations in selected document repositories. - Fish and shell-fish sample collection in Sturgeon Creek and the Brunswick River took place in December 2011.
+This data will be used to assist in determining if persons eating fish or shellfish may be exposed to site contaminants taken up by these organisms.
+Additional collections may take place in 2012 as needed to fully assess fish and shellfish contamination.
+N.C.
+DPH will evaluate the fish/shellfish tissue data and communicate any health concerns to the community. - N.C.
+DPH will work with the Brunswick County Health Department and the Town of Navassa to identify the local community's health concerns related to the site and provide information for appropriate medical follow-up through their personal care providers. - N.C.
+DPH staff will attend upcoming meetings organized by U.S. EPA that are intended to update the local community or Brunswick County officials on site activities or plans. - N.C.
 DPH will work with the County to inform the local community of the potential health hazards associated with creosote and the contaminated areas of the site.
 N.C.
 DPH will also work with the County to educate local health care providers to the potential health issues associated with creosote exposure. - A high prevalence of diabetes and kidney disease has been noted in the local community.
 While there is no association of these health conditions to creosote or other environmental exposures, N.C.
 DPH will work with the County to provide assistance to improve the health outcomes of this segment of the community. - N.C.
 DPH will work with EPA to facilitate collection and analysis of private well water samples from any accessible wells on the 2-acre private residential area. - N.C.
 DPH will monitor the status of all other recommendations made in this Public Health Assessment to protect public health and work with the appropriate agencies or groups to facilitate their completion. - N.C.
 DPH will provide contact information to agencies, organizations, and the public desiring additional inquiries about the site or the Public Health Assessment. - N.C.
 DPH will continue to monitor health, analytical data, or biological data (shell fish, fin fish) generated by Federal, State, or County agencies, or other groups, relevant to this site or potentially affected areas near the site. - N.C.
 DPH will work with local agencies and the N.C.
 Center for Health Statistics to determine if adverse health effects in the local community associated with site-related exposures can be identified.